You-Gao/Blog/_fun/2024-07-13-a-short-hike.md

 name:             A Short Hike
 layout:           style
 description:  >-
-  A reflection on A Short Hike
+    A reflection on A Short Hike, focusing on gentle exploration, progression through play, and cozy game design.
 comment: a well-made game
 ---